 How was the killer caught?

 The killer was caught through his DNA.
 In this case, police ran a search through online genetic testing databases and determined that the killer was related to a woman who had three half-brothers.
 One of those brothers was the defendant, a man they had interviewed in the past in connection with the murders.
 Police then surveilled the suspect and collected a discarded cigarette butt.
 They tested the DNA recovered from the butt and it was a match for the defendant.

 Here, you have both circumstantial and DNA evidence linking the killer to the crimes.
 This gives the prosecution a very strong case.
 Not only was the suspect considered in the initial investigation, but DNA evidence has linked him back to each of the victims.

 In this case, the prosecution is seeking the death penalty against the defendant.
 They have not offered the defendant a plea agreement that would include avoiding the death penalty.
 Hence, there is no good reason for the defendant to plead guilty.
 Even if the odds of an acquittal are astronomical, a defense attorney would have to roll the dice and defend his client if the prosecution does not offer a plea agreement that takes the death penalty off the table.

 While DNA evidence is hard for defense attorneys to dispute, it’s very esoteric.
 Juries want stories.
-They want to know where the defendant was, what he was doing, so the prosecutors tend to build their case around the circumstantial evidence and use the DNA evidence to validate their claims.
+They want to know where the defendant was, and what he was doing, so the prosecutors tend to build their case around circumstantial evidence and use the DNA evidence to validate their claims.
 However, it’s hard to imagine a prosecution built only on DNA evidence even if it is the basis for the entire case.